-A. The required number of on-site parking spaces are stated in Table 15-2407, not listed in Table 15-2407 shall be the same as required for the land use in other districts as stated in Table 15-2409, Required Parking, Other Districts.
+A. The required number of on-site parking spaces are stated in Table 15-2407, Required Parking for Downtown Districts.
+The parking requirement for any use not listed in Table 15-2407 shall be the same as required for the land use in other districts as stated in Table 15-2409, Required Parking, Other Districts.